Lee easily advances at NCAA wrestling, Iowa leads team race

 ST. LOUIS (AP) — Iowa’s Spencer Lee was his usual dominant self on the opening day of the NCAA wrestling championships, and the Hawkeyes were well-positioned to end a 10-year team championship drought.

-The Hawks, who qualified wrestlers in all 10 weights, had 26 points with second-round matches in five weight divisions still to be contested Thursday night.
-Penn State was second with 22 and Missouri third with 21.
+The Hawkeyes, who are represented in all 10 weights, had 33.5 points after the first two rounds Thursday and have eight wrestlers in the quarterfinals Friday.

-All of the top seeds through 157 pounds had made it through to the quarterfinals Friday.
+Penn State, which has won four straight national titles and eight of the last nine, was second with 28 points and seven quarterfinalists.
+Missouri had wrestlers at every weight but only four reached the quarters and the Tigers were third with 23.5 points.

-Lee, the 125-pounder who’s bidding for a third straight national title, needed only 1:33 to end his opening match against Virginia’s Patrick McCormick, and he won by major decision over West Virginia’s Killian Cardinale.
+Lee, the unbeaten 125-pounder who’s bidding for a third straight national title, needed only 1:33 to end his opening match against Virginia’s Patrick McCormick, and he won by major decision over West Virginia’s Killian Cardinale.

-Jaydin Eierman, a three-time All-American who transferred to Iowa from Missouri, had a tougher than expected second-round match at 141, advancing with a 5-3 decision over Pittsburgh’s 16th-seeded Cole Matthews.
+Lee’s top-seeded teammates — three-time All-American Jaydin Eierman (141), three-time Big Ten champ Alex Marinelli (165) and two-time All-American Michael Kemerer (174) — also moved on with mostly easy victories, though Eierman was challenged by Pittsburgh’s 16th-seeded Cole Matthews in a 5-3 win.

-The Hawkeyes’ other two top seeds, three-time Big Ten champ Alex Marinelli (165) and two-time All-American Michael Kemerer (184), had late matches.
+Woods, whose school is dropping wrestling after this season, earned a 5-1 overtime decision over two-time Big 12 champ Dom Demas of Oklahoma in the second round.

-The biggest upsets of the opening round came at 197, where No. 31 Owen Pentz of North Dakota State pinned No. 2 Eric Schultz of Nebraska in 4:51, and No. 26 Jake Woodley of Oklahoma won a 4-1 decision over Missouri freshman Rocky Elam.
+The upset of the day was at 197, where No. 31 Owen Pentz of North Dakota State pinned No. 2 Eric Schultz of Nebraska in 4:51.
+Pentz lost his next match 16-8 to Penn State’s Beard.

 Pentz is the first North Dakota State true freshman to qualify for nationals.
 The Bison wrestle in the Big 12, and Pentz got an at-large bid after going 2-2 in the conference tournament.